MiaChensSV/Bmeketo/README.md

 # Bmeketo
-This is a shopping website used with pre-designed template.
+This is a shopping website used with pre-designed template, it is created with ASP NET Core and Entity Framework Core as part of my ASP.NET course.

 ## About this app
--Bmeketo is a simple shopping website used with pre-designed template.
+- Bmeketo is a simple shopping website used with pre-designed template.
 The first user registered will be automatic as Administrator, the others user will be automatic registered as User.
-### The database schema is set up with Entity Framework using a code-first approach and the data is stored in a local SQL Server file.
+- The database schema is set up with Entity Framework using a code-first approach and the data is stored in a local SQL Server file.
+The website uses ASP NET Core identity to handle users and user roles.
+It includes seed files that seeds all categories, tags and over 10 products.

 ### As a user, you can
 1. Add product into shopping cart.